SRM-OSC/DashGC/README.md

 ### Setup
  1. `$ pip install -r requirements`
  2. `$ jupyter notebook`
  3. Download the original dataset from [here](https://20bn.com/datasets/jester).
  4. Copy it onto your local machine or google drive.

     **NOTE:** This repository was originally run in a free Google Colab VM environment.

- 5. Run the Preprocessing notebook after tweaking the paths & removng google drive mount if running locally.
+ 5. Run the Preprocessing notebook after tweaking the paths & removing google drive mount if running locally.
  6. Run the Data Loading notebook to start working on it.

 ---